dmstjd0182/spinningup_apple_silicon/docs/user/running.rst

 .. option:: --env, --env_name

     *string*.
 The name of an environment in the OpenAI Gym.
 All Spinning Up algorithms are implemented as functions that accept ``env_fn`` as an argument, where ``env_fn`` must be a callable function that builds a copy of the RL environment.
-Since the most common use case is Gym environments, though, all of which are built through ``gym.make(env_name)``, we allow you to just specify ``env_name`` (or ``env`` for short) at the command line, which gets converted to a lambda-function that builds the correct gym environment.
+Since the most common use case is Gym environments, though, all of which are built through ``gym.make(env_name, render_mode="human")``, we allow you to just specify ``env_name`` (or ``env`` for short) at the command line, which gets converted to a lambda-function that builds the correct gym environment.

 Shortcut Flags